Skip to secondary navigation Skip to main content

 R

-• Ruleset: A set of rules used by an automated tool.
-In this context, rulesets will check for common accessibility problems and may have a version associated (e.g., 508 Rules version 1.0.).
+• Ruleset: A collection of rules used by automated tools to identify accessibility issues.
 May also be called rules, accessibility checks, or library.

 S